cirosantilli/linux-cheat/posix/README.md

 A few of the most interesting suggests for argument and utility name syntax:

-- utility names are *lowercase* alphanum
+-   utility names are *lowercase* alphanumeric.

 -   options start with one hyphen `-`

 -   options contain **a single** char only.
-Do not allow multichar options.
+Do not allow multi character options.

-    This is notably not followed by the GNU convention of double hyphen for multichar options `--optionname`.
+    One notable extension is the GNU convention of double hyphen for multi character options `--optionname`.

     Or even worse by some programs in the wild which use `-option`...

+    Good discussion about command line interface conventions: <http://stackoverflow.com/questions/10818443/short-long-options-with-option-argument-is-this-some-sort-of-convention>

 -   `--` marks the last of the options
 -   `-` means stdin/stdout when the utility expects a filename as argument
 -   `-W` is reserved for vendor options

 ##Exit status